Jennifer T. Chayes

 Joel Spencer

-(Courant Institute), Erdos Magic.
+(Courant Institute), Erdős Magic

-The Probabilistic Method is a lasting legacy of the late Paul
+The Probabilistic Method is a lasting legacy of the late Paul Erdős.

-Computer Science vantagepoint, creating a probabilistic algorithm to
+a Computer Science vantagepoint, creating a probabilistic algorithm to

 create the object (coloring, packing respectively) and showing that